Atlantic City Conference: Problems identifying attendees

 Some crime historians, such as T. J. English, believe that the Italian and Jewish crime bosses did not invite the most prominent Irish bootleggers and criminals of the time to the Atlantic City Conference because they intended to marginalize them, along with the old guard or "Mustache Petes" that controlled the majority of criminal operations in the big cities.
-Some other historians do believe English is correct: The Italians and Jews wanted to marginalize the Irish bosses, and so did not invite them.
 Historians of organized crime note that the motivations were not out of some ethnic, racial hatred and nor was it out of sheer greed.
 The Irish had begun a type of criminal assimilation, leaving behind violent street rackets and moving onto more sophisticated types of organized illegality, such as taking over and corrupting the police force and local government of large cities.
 As author T. J. English writes; "In later years, when Luciano or Meyer Lansky would ask, “What about the Irish?
 Who’s taking care of the Irish?”
 They didn’t mean Irish mobsters.
 They meant the Irish cops, politicians, and establishment figures who were ‘friendly.’
 In the eyes of many Italian and Jewish gangsters, this was the fair and proper role for the Irish in the underworld; since they had ‘gotten here first,’ so to speak, and had infiltrated the upperworld, that was their function.
 The rest should be left to the Italians, Jews, Poles, and even the blacks."
-Perhaps owing to this theory, Frank Wallace was killed by hitters in Boston's Italian Mob in 1931 and Danny Walsh disappeared in 1933.
+That might explain why Frank Wallace was killed by hitters in Boston's Italian Mob in 1931 and Danny Walsh disappeared in 1933.